vimis22/olav_de_linde/README.md

 <p>The application only allows authentication, signup and case-filing, where it is saved to authentication and datastore.</p>
 <p>Because of price-issues storage has not been included, though notifications are under process since there have been some dependency issues.</p>
 <p>As discussed with the Project Manager.
 The MVP is in React Native, though we have tried our best to include firebase as much as possible.</p>
+<p>For the Senior Developer, we advise you to look at the managers-folder under the functions-folder instead of crud-operations folder.</p>
 <p>We hope that the senior manager is satisfied with results of the customer-side application.</p>